FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 Does time have to be linear?
 How do you measure a year?
 [In daylights?
 In midnights?
 In cups of coffee?](https://www.youtube.com/watch?v=wsj15wPpjLY)

+The timing I have on my hourglass clock can be simulated through a loop or equivilent with real time because there are 24 different iterations.
+The time is linear regarless of if you want to set it to real time or to simulated time.
+It is helpful if you view the clock in military time.
+For example when the sand is all at the top and there is no sand in the bottom it is 0:00.
+When the sand is droping and there is half of the sand at the top and the other half in the bottom, it is 12:00.
+When all the sand is at the bottom it is 24:00.

 Can you make time interactive?
 You can look in `screen_test.py` for examples for how to use the buttons.

+The time can be interactive by switching between simulated mode and the real time mode that is present within the clock.

 Please sketch/diagram your clock idea.
 (Try using a [Verplank digram](http://www.billverplank.com/IxDSketchBook.pdf)!